waded/xbox-cec/README.md

 The remaining hex words in the tx command are opcode  (`82` active source), the somewhat irrelevant requesting source (`5` receiver), and destination (`F` broadcast.)

-If this command turned on your TV and switched the receiver over to the Xbox input, you're in business!
+If this command turned on your TV and switched the receiver over to HDMI 3, you're in business!
 If not, make sure you have CEC turned on at all points between the TV and the Xbox.
 Note CEC has many names, for example "Anynet+" on Samsung TVs.